malekahmaad/ai/README.md

  then the program will print the tree, then it will print the subtrees of the subtree with label NP without any NP trees in its subtrees

  ----------------------------------------------------------------------------------------------------------------------------------------------------
+-attention: an attention program that takes different sentences and swaps the mask in them with the top three words that can fit in the mask place.

+-to try it write this command in terminal:
+ 1- python mask.py

+ then the program will ask you for an input that contains a mask in it, then it will give you three different sentences with the top three words in the mask place and it will give you an image with the attention diagram